ifsheldon/ideas_reifying/content/blog/select-html-declarative-rust/index.en.md

 A component, say `<div>` that has two classes `a` and `b` in HTML is written as `<div class="a b"></div>`.
 But how can you select it with CSS?
 It's written as `div.a.b`!
 That seems a bit weird to a guy like me who got used to object-oriented dot notations.
 But OK, these are just conventions, I can work with them.

 How about selecting a `<div>` that is either class `a` or `b` in CSS?
 It's written as `div.a, div.b`.
-My GitHub Copilot actually gave me multiple other options when completing the last sentence!
+My GitHub Copilot even gave me multiple other options when completing the last sentence!

 Things get a bit complicated when I actually take a closer look at my HTML files.
 I need to select and remove:
 1. `<div>` that is either class `promotion` or `ads`